searxng/searxng/docs/admin/installation-nginx.rst

    .. group-tab:: \.\. at subdir URL

-      Be warned, with these setups, your instance isn't :ref:`protected <searx filtron>`.
+      Be warned, with these setups, your instance isn't :ref:`protected <searxng filtron>`.
 The examples are just here to demonstrate how to export the SearXNG application from a subdirectory URL ``https://example.org/searx/``.